BenHargreaves/Online-Resume/Readme.md

 - Used JIRA to coordinate with members of our Development team to prioritize and test escalated issues
 - Performed Quality Assurance and provided feedback to Product teams on new features and releases
 - Built and maintained internal knowledge-base to streamline new-hire onboarding experience

-### Geek Squad Precinct Agent @ [FutureShop (now BestBuy Canada)](http://futureshop.ca/) - Toronto, Canada (Jul 2014 - Jun 2015)
-**Skills:** Mentorship / Training, Sales, Customer service

-- Became one of the best-performing Geek Squad Agencies in Ontario for precinct revenue, achieved through strong sales tactics and wide product knowledge
-- Responsible for setup, diagnosis, repair and training users on a number of devices: PC, Mac, Android and iOS devices, Smart TVs and routers
-- Trained and managed co-op students on Customer Service, Sales, Technical Support and User-Training

 ## Education
 **Bachelor of Information Technology** @ [Queensland University of Technology](https://www.qut.edu.au/) - Brisbane, Australia (2010 - 2013)